Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the user’s profile page.

+**Expected Result:**  Statistics such as CO₂ saved, waste diverted, or participation metrics should be displayed on the profile.

-**Expected Result:**  Statistics such as CO₂ saved, waste diverted, or participation metrics are displayed on the profile.
+**Actual Result:**  Statistics such as CO₂ saved, waste diverted, or participation metrics are not displayed on the profile. <!--fails-->

 ---